Toscano (wrestler)

-Oziel Toscano Jasso (born December 20, 1973) is a Mexican professional wrestler, or Luchador as they are known in Spanish.
+Oziel Toscano Jasso (born December 20, 1973) is a Mexican professional wrestler.
 He has achieved most success under the ring names Tarzan Boy and Toscano.
-After making his professional wrestling debut in 1993 he has worked for a number of notable professional wrestling promotions in and outside of Mexico such as Consejo Mundial de Lucha Libre, AAA, the World Wrestling Federation, International Wrestling Revolution Group, and Promo Azteca.
+After making his professional wrestling debut in 1993 he has worked for a number of notable promotions in and outside of Mexico such as Consejo Mundial de Lucha Libre, AAA, the World Wrestling Federation, International Wrestling Revolution Group, and Promo Azteca.
 Toscano's ring character is that of a Latin hearth-throb.
 He has also competed under the ring names Armando Fernandez, Baby Toscano/Babe Toscano, Tarzan Toscano, and Zorro during his career.

 Toscano was one of the original founders of the Los Guerreros del Infierno group in 2001 and was a member off and on until 2008.
 He later helped create the La Furia del Norte group that morphed into the Los Perros del Mal group.
 He was later part of AAA's El Consejo group, with other former CMLL wrestlers.
 During his career he has been a one-time NWA World Light Heavyweight Champion, a two-time CMLL World Trios Champion (with Héctor Garza/El Terrible and Último Guerrero/Atlantis), and holder of the AAA World Trios Champion.
 He also won the 2003 Leyenda de Plata tournament.